What is it?

 or, in order to use it system-wide, to the folder: (for gedit-2):

 Windows Gedit is primarily developed for Linux and as such there aren’t too many Windows-installers available for it.
-I managed to verify that gedit3-plugin-plantuml-1.2.0 works on Windows using a test version of the Gedit 3.18.2 Windows-installer.
+I managed to verify that the plugin works on Windows using a test version of the Gedit 3.18.2 Windows-installer.